Can Iron in Your Drinking Water Affect Your Health?

 Posted: April 11, 2017 to Drinking Water

-There is no taste to pure water, but water’s also naturally a solvent.
-This means, most of the minerals from the groundwater, which includes iron, are going to go into water.
+There is no taste to pure water, but the water’s also naturally a solvent.
+This means, most of the minerals from the groundwater, which includes iron, are going to go into the water.
 When there is a lot of iron in your drinking water, it can have a taste that is unpleasant and metallic.
 Iron’s a very important element when it comes to your nutrition, and the health effects it has when it’s in your drinking water could include warding off anemia and fatigue.

 Iron in Your Drinking Water

 When you have iron in your water, you’re going to notice that there is a metallic taste.
 It also might look brownish and be discolored.
 The water might also have sediment in it.
 Iron is going to leave an orange or red rust stain in your toilet, bathtub, shower, or sink.
 The iron will often build up inside a dishwasher, discoloring ceramic dishes.
 This iron can also go into your water heater and also get into your washer, causing your clothes to become stained.
 It’s cautioned by EPA that even though iron inside drinking water is safely ingested, iron sediments also may harbor bacteria or contain traces of impurities that are often harmful.
-Bacteria from iron can also form brown slime which can dissolve minerals such as iron.
-This type of bacteria cause problems in wells since the water isn’t chlorinated.
+Bacteria from an iron can also form brown slime which can dissolve minerals such as iron.
+This type of bacteria causes problems in wells since the water isn’t chlorinated.

 The Role of Iron in Nutrition

 Iron’s necessary for you to be healthy.
 Most people know that it’s important for creating hemoglobin, and this is what transports oxygen to your body’s cells.
 Iron is also used for metabolizing cells and it’s found in a lot of enzymes in the body.
 When your body is low on iron, it can make you anemic and tired, and it can mean that you are more likely to become sick.